Publications

 At the moment, I am working on a project series aiming to develop a computational account of causal reasoning for intervention on other agents.
 In these projects I will be using a considerable amount of simulation, computational modelling, and a series of custom-designed web experiments to develop reasoning models that exhibit human-like abilities to flexibly generalize to new contexts.
 My goal here is to show how this causal account can outperform sophisticated Reinforcement Learning models in dynamic environments, which includes most of the real world.

-2) Inversion problems in Cognitive Science
+2) Inversion and Alignment problems in Cognitive Science & AI

-Whenever people are interacting with machine-learning based systems, (human) biases can propagate through the model leading to distorted predictions.
+Whenever people are interacting with machine-learning based systems, human biases can propagate through the model leading to distorted predictions.
 Therefore, one strand of work I am interested in pursuing in this area is to derive the transformations that lead to better alignment, thus increasing the validity of predictions.
 I am also interested in addressing more engineering related concerns, such as how to use information we possess about cognition to improve the performance of machine learning algorithms trained on human-generated information.
 In this type of work, I like to mix and match methods from Cognitive Science and Machine Learning in combination with large, real-world data-sets.

 Back to top